 (This type of rendering is closest to what would typically be called a mock-up or wireframe, because it’s low fidelity, and I would typically create one to accompany a use case.
 It was created with a tool called Balsamiq which is available for less than $100.
 The tool is much more powerful than what you see here.
 If I had invested more time, I could have made this look a heck of a lot better.
 But I tend to take shortcuts when wireframing so that I don’t get bogged down in the process.)

-And here’s an example of what my super-amazing web designer, Blue Steele Solutions, did to turn this conceptual rendering into a more exact rendering.
+And here’s an example of what a designer created to turn this conceptual rendering into a higher fidelity visual rendering.

 Starting to look a bit more beautiful, eh?